agileactors/academy-node-workshop/README.md

 ## Branch description

-In this branch we will introduce the http module
+In this branch we will introduce the http module.

 ## Branch Tasks

-1. 2.
-3.

 ## Covers